Apply Online for Fall Admission!

 - Calculus and Statistics – Applicants must show that they have completed, or are currently enrolled in, university-level or community college-level courses in both calculus (business calculus is not sufficient) and statistics (including linear algebra).

-- International Students – International students are required to submit their TOEFL score and a completed Certification of Finance form with supplemental bank statements (see International Students).
+- International Students – International students are required to submit their TOEFL, IELTS, or PTE score and a completed Certification of Finance form with supplemental bank statements (see International Students).

 Applicants and admitted students might consider refreshing their knowledge in a math, economics or finance subject area, through the Khan Academy.
 The Khan Academy offers online "micro lectures" and exercises in subjects that include microeconomics, macroeconomics, calculus, probability and statistics, linear algebra, finance and world history.